Flip Skateboards: Deathbox

 Deathbox Skateboards was started in 1987 in the UK by Graham McEachran, Jeremy Fox and Duncan Houlton.
-Tom Penny, Rune Glifberg, Andy Scott and Rowley joined the company while this name still existed.
+Tom Penny, Rune Glifberg, Andy Scott and Geoff Rowley joined the company while this name still existed.

 Relocation to the US

 Flip moved from the United Kingdom (UK) to California, US in July 1994.
 Jeremy Fox, Ian Deacon and Geoff Rowley arrived in the US first, followed by team riders Tom Penny and Rune Glifberg in the following year.
 At the time of the relocation, the team consisted of four professional riders: Penny, Rowley, Glifberg and Andy Scott.
 The company and its riders received significant support from professional skateboarder Ed Templeton, who owned his own company, Toy Machine.
 Rowley stated that Templeton and his company "opened their arms to us, gave us local support, and had our back.
 Any ignorance was small and only served to make us stronger…..and faster!!!"
-Despite the brand's foundation in the US, Rowley stated:
+Despite the brand's foundation in the US, in 2006 Rowley stated:

 All the company owners are still British citizens, one runs a large percentage of our workday directly from England for the last five years, I would say that makes us British until death.
 People can consider us whatever they want but saying untrue negative things regarding these matters is just downright childish.
 The things Flip/Deathbox did for England and the English skate scene should not be sneered at ... there is no other way to get to the level we are at, without first accepting where skateboarding was born from, and respecting that all the mags are driven from here also, it is hard to gain friends if you aren’t visible.